Warring States period: Increasing scale of warfare

-Many scholars think these numbers are exaggerated (records are inadequate, they are much larger than those from similar societies, soldiers were paid by the number of enemies they killed and the Han dynasty had an interest in exaggerating the bloodiness of the age before China was unified).
+Scholars such as Michael Loewe and Edward L. Shaughnessy think these numbers are exaggerated (records are inadequate, they are much larger than those from similar societies, soldiers were paid by the number of enemies they killed and the Han dynasty had an interest in exaggerating the bloodiness of the age before China was unified).
 Regardless of exaggeration, it seems clear that warfare had become excessive during this period.
 The bloodshed and misery of the Warring States period goes a long way in explaining China's traditional and current preference for a united throne.